CtrlK

 Progressive Disclosure

-Content is reasonably organized with clear sections, but everything is inline in one file.
-The resolution mapping table and filename generation rules could potentially be separate references.
-For a skill of this length (~100 lines), the structure is acceptable but not optimal.
+Content is reasonably organized with clear section headers, but everything is inline in a single file.
+The filename generation rules and resolution mapping could potentially be more concise.
+For a skill of this length (~80 lines of content), the organization is adequate but the sections could be better prioritized with quick-start info first and details later.

 2 / 3